 This is the most touristy part of Bali where areas like Seminyak, Kuta, Uluwatu, Canggu, Berawa & Legian are found.
 This is the tourist hub and if you’re into bars, shopping, nightlife, surfing, Bali villa accommodation, day spas, vegan cafes and hanging with other holidaymakers this is the place to be.

 - Key features: Denpasar airport is nearby, Kuta, Seminyak, Sanur, Canggu, Jimbaran, Nusa Dua and Uluwatu are the key destinations

 - Our favourite activities: Nightclubbing, eating at amazing cafes, lots of shopping, day spas, surfing, yoga & gyms & local vendors & markets where you can shop

 Check out our: where to stay in Seminyak

 This is where you come to escapes the crowds and enjoy the spiritual side of Bali in Ubud, Gianyar & Bedugul.
-Ubud is the best known area in central Bali and is on the tourist map as one of the most popular places to visit.
-If your into yoga, vegan cafes, meditation, spiritual retreats, cooking classes and long walks among the rice fields, then Central Bali is where you should be heading.
+Ubud is the best-known area in central Bali and is on the tourist map as one of the most popular places to visit.
+If you’re into yoga, vegan cafes, meditation, spiritual retreats, cooking classes and long walks among the rice fields, then Central Bali is where you should be heading.

 - Key features: This is the cultural heart of Bali – Ubud & Bedugul, Munduk